falcosecurity/falco-website/content/en/docs/install-operate/download.md

 ### Download container images {#images}

 {{% pageinfo color="primary" %}}
-Falco depends on having a driver installed on the host system to get information about the running system calls.
+Falco depends on having a {{< glossary_tooltip text="driver" term_id="drivers" >}} installed on the host system to get information about the running system calls.

 The preferred installation method is to install the driver using the native artifacts defined above or temporarily run the `falcosecurity/falco-driver-loader` image as privileged, then using the `falcosecurity/falco-no-driver`.

-For more details, see the [Run within Docker section](/docs/getting-started/running#docker).
+For more details, see the [Run within Docker section](/docs/install-operate/running/#docker).

+For Kubernetes deployments, see the [Deployment section](/docs/install-operate/deployment/#kubernetes).

 {{% /pageinfo %}}